 ABOUT OUR OUTDOOR FIREARMS RANGES

 We have received many emails and phone calls regarding our ranges open to the public for shooting.
 This is incorrect.
-The TRAP RANGE is ONLY open to the public on Sunday mornings, weather permitting, and pending if there is an event scheduled.
-Our outdoor ranges and indoor range are for MEMBERS AND THEIR GUESTS ONLY.
+The TRAP RANGE is ONLY open to the public on Sunday mornings when we have trap, weather permitting, and pending if there is an event scheduled.
+Our outdoor ranges and indoor range are for MEMBERS AND THEIR GUESTS ONLY .
 We apologize for any confusion.

 Permit Required: Anglers age 16 and older must purchase an Atlantic Salmon Brood Stock Permit ($11) in addition to a regular NH freshwater fishing license.
 No license or permit is required for anglers younger than 16 years old.